HaxeFlixel/flixel-docs/documentation/01_tutorial/10-9-enemies-and-basic-ai.html.md

 	The main difference is that we have a new `etype` variable, which we will use to figure out which enemy sprite to load, and which one we're dealing with, etc.

-5. Next, we'll make a `FlxGroup` in our `PlayState` to hold our Enemies, and load them into the map, very much the same way we did our coins.
+5. Next, we'll make a `FlxGroup` in our `PlayState` to hold our enemies, and load them into the map, very much the same way we did our coins.

 	At the top of our class, add: